Funding includes research stipends for high school and community college instructors

 The funding includes stipends for thirty-six teachers, who will attend six-week residency programs over three summers.
-The first cohort will be selected in March.
+The first cohort will be selected this month.

 The groups will study manufacturing simulations and automation processes in order to develop hands-on curricula for science, technology, engineering, and mathematics classes.
 More than 6,000 students in Pennsylvania, New York, and Ohio are expected to benefit from the effort, according to the National Science Foundation.

 The funding was secured by Dr. Faisal Aqlan, assistant professor of industrial engineering, and Dr. Greg Dillon, professor of engineering.
-Their research team also includes Dr. George Walters, associate professor of electrical and computer engineering, and Melanie Ford, lecturer in computer science and software engineering and director of Youth Education Outreach.
+Their research team also includes Dr. George Walters, associate professor of electrical and computer engineering, and Melanie Ford, lecturer in computer science and software engineering and director of Youth Education Outreach at the college.

 Aqlan will oversee the summer programs, which will be based in the Research Experience for Teachers (RET) site, located in the new manufacturing systems lab in the Jack Burke Research and Economic Development Center.
 The lab is coordinated by Aqlan and is equipped with manufacturing stations and advanced machinery, including 3D printers and production robots.

-“Studies show a need for two to three million jobs in manufacturing in the coming decades,” Aqlan said.
+“Studies show a need for between two and three million jobs in manufacturing in the coming decades,” Aqlan said.
 “We want to help close that gap, and we can do that, in part, by encouraging high school students to be open to manufacturing.”

 Teachers will research a variety of manufacturing styles, including craft production, lean manufacturing, and mass customization.
 They will tour industry sites to see the processes in use.